Shopping Cart

 Sharon Kallis is a Vancouver artist who specializes in working with unwanted natural materials.
 Involving community in connecting traditional hand techniques with invasive species and garden waste, she creates site-specific installations that become ecological interventions.
 Through her work, Sharon has engaged with groups and studied plants and techniques across North America, as well as in Central America and Europe.
 Some of her recent projects include leading The Urban Weaver Project, Aberthau: flax=food+fibre, and working closely with fiber artists, park ecologists, First Nations basket weavers and others.

-by Judith Plant
+by Christopher Plant